Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 I was disappointed to see that there is no support for offline music streaming from the likes of Spotify on either device.
 While the Charge 6 supports YouTube Music, which is an adequate compromise, I wouldn't want to use this over my regular streaming service.
 Also, previous iterations of the Versa have supported Spotify in the past - namely the Fitbit Versa 3 - so I question whether the Google integration has stopped this from happening in the upgrade.

-Fitbit Versa 4 vs Charge 6: Price
+Price of the Fitbit Versa 4 vs Charge 6

 Fitbit Versa 4 vs Charge 6: Which one is better?

 Weighing up the Fitbit Versa 4 vs Charge 6, it's difficult to say which one is truly the best.
-Although they are relatively similar in many ways, their key feature differences and appearance make them standouts across all Fitbit types.
+Although they are relatively similar in many ways, their key feature differences and appearance make them stand out across all Fitbit types.
 It really depends on what you're looking for from your device.

 I personally prefer the Fitbit Charge 6.
 Being someone who regularly exercises and finds the constant ping of smartwatch notifications distracting at best (and irritating at worst), I'd rather have the superior fitness, sleep, and stress-tracking features than the lifestyle assistance.
 It also comes in a fun coral / orange colour, which is unique to the range.